Cinco de Mayo Patch Program®

 Cinco de Mayo became popular in the United States as a way of celebrating Mexican culture.
 Celebrations in the United States include parades, parties, mariachi music, Mexican folk dancing and of course traditional Mexican foods.

-Challenge your scouts to come up with a fun craft or activity they can do with supplies they already have at home.
-If your girls have tissue paper they can make a fun giant flower craft.
-A paper grocery bag and some paint or markers is all they need to make a serape.
-Another idea is to look up traditional Mexican dances on-line and have fun during a virtual Cinco de Mayo celebration learning the dance.
+Challenge the scouts to come up with a fun craft or activity they can do with supplies the troop already has in stock.
+If you have have tissue paper, they can make a fun giant flower craft.
+Grocery bags and some paint or markers is all they need to make a serape.
+Another idea is to look up traditional Mexican dances on-line and have fun learning the dance during your meeting or event.

 You can find fun crafts for Cinco de Mayo on our page Easter, Mother’s Day and Spring Ideas for Scouts.